 Day VII started with us making the short one hour drive from Santa Barbara to Los Angeles, my absolute favourite part of the trip.
 I wrote another post a few weeks ago on what I love about LA, and that has a whole load of tips on things to see whilst in LA.
 You can get a lot of the touristy things done in a day.
 When I say touristy things, I mean the Hollywood sign, the Walk of Fame, the Chinese Theatre, Rodeo Drive and Sunset Boulevard.
 Of course, there are all the movie studios and parks, but this isn’t really my thing.
 Maybe add an extra day for that.

-Day VIII was a day of relaxation for us, and we spent the day wondering around LA, strolling through Santa Monica beach, getting LA facials and trying more delicious food.
+Day VIII was a day of relaxation for us, and we spent the day wandering around LA, strolling through Santa Monica beach, getting LA facials and trying more delicious food.
 The food scene in LA is amazing, and we actually found it better than in San Francisco.
 I’ve linked a few of our favourites down below.
 Whilst in LA, we stayed at the Intercontinental Los Angeles Downtown Hotel.
-The hotel was recently opened and felt all fresh and new – our room had a stunning view of the city below us, incuding the Hollywood sign in the distance.
+The hotel was recently opened and felt all fresh and new – our room had a stunning view of the city below us, including the Hollywood sign in the distance.
 That being said, the hotel is downtown in the Financial District, which is fine if you have a car (and you do really need a car in LA).
 If you want to stay in Beverly Hills or by the beach, it’s not the hotel for you.
 I’ve linked some hotels which others have recommended to me down below.
-I haven’t used that many photos of LA in this post, mostly because they’re spread out over other ones – check them out here and here.
+I haven’t used that many photos of LA in this post, mostly because they’ve featured here.

 Day IX was the day we had to leave LA.
 We returned the rental car at LAX and caught an internal flight to Las Vegas early in the morning.
 You can drive this instead and it will take you around four and a half hours.
 The views are meant to be lovely, but I’m not the biggest fan of road trips and we decided to admire the view from the air.
 Our plane landed in Vegas about an hour later and we caught a taxi to the Bellagio hotel, right in the heart of the strip.
 For me, two days were enough to enjoy Vegas.
 I’m not going to lie, it wasn’t my favourite place in the world.
 It reminded me of a neon-drenched adult’s Disneyland resort, that played on every adults’ vices.
 I’m no prude, but I found the whole concept just a little too vulgar for me.